Archdiocese of Sydney: Cathedral

 The "Metropolitan Cathedral of St Mary" is the cathedral church of the Archdiocese of Sydney and the seat of the Catholic Archbishop of Sydney.
 The cathedral is dedicated to "Mary, Help of Christians", Patron of Australia.

 St Mary's holds the title and dignity of a minor basilica, bestowed upon it by Pope Pius XI in 1930.

 St Mary's is the largest church in Australia, though not the highest.
 It is located on College Street in the heart of the City of Sydney where, despite the high rise development of the Sydney central business district, its imposing structure and twin spires make it a landmark from every direction.
 In 2008, St Mary's Cathedral became the focus of World Youth Day 2008 and was visited by Pope Benedict XVI.

 A foundation stone for the cathedral was laid in 1821 by Governor Lachlan Macquarie and completed in 1851.
 When this cathedral was destroyed by fire in June 1865, plans were put in place for the construction of the current cathedral.
 Constructed in the Geometric Decorated Gothic Revival style based on the designs of William Wardell, a foundation stone for the current cathedral was laid in 1868, with a dedication Mass held in 1882.
 Further construction of the nave commenced in 1913 and was dedicated in 1928.
 The richly decorated crypt was completed in 1961 and the most recent additions, two pinnacled spires, were commenced in 2000 and completed in advance of World Youth Day 2008.

-St Mary's Cathedral College, located adjacent to the cathedral, was founded in 1824 and is a secondary day school that caters for approximately 750 boys from Years 5 to 12 and is administered by the Congregation of Christian Brothers.
+St Mary's Cathedral College, located adjacent to the cathedral, was founded in 1824 and is a secondary day school that caters for approximately 850 boys and girls from Years 5 to 12.
+It was administered by the Congregation of Christian Brothers from 1910 until 2016.

 St Mary's Cathedral Choir, the oldest musical institution in Australia, is formed of approximately 40 choristers and sings at High Mass every Sunday and on special holy days.